 The female returns to the rookery when the chick is ready to hatch and takes over the brooding of the down-covered baby, feeding it with regurgitated food.
 The hungry, exhausted male trudges back to sea to feed.

 As many as 6,000 emperor penguins may huddle together to form a ‘tortoise’.
 They take it in turns to move into the middle where it is warm.

 Marine mammals, such as seals and whales, live around both the North and South Poles.
 The heat from a warm-blooded animal is absorbed by cold water faster than it is by air.
 A human being would survive for only a few minutes in the freezing polar seas but the bodies of seals and whales are adapted so that they can keep warm.
 As with the land mammals their shape is rounded but a fur coat would not be much good for trapping heat underwater; instead they have a very thick layer of blubber to keep body heat from escaping.

 Fish, like reptiles and amphibians, are ‘cold-blooded’ vertebrates.
 This means that their body temperature varies according to the temperature of their surroundings, unlike mammals and birds which can control their body temperature so that it remains steady.
 So, how do fish in polar waters manage to avoid freezing to death?
 Some Antarctic fish stay deep in the sea, where although the temperature may be –1.8°C, it is a fraction warmer than the freezing point of sea water, so no ice forms inside their body.
-Most Antarctic fish even have their own ‘antifreeze' made up of special proteins in their bloodstream.
+Most Antarctic fish, called Notothenioids, even have their own ‘antifreeze' made up of special proteins in their bloodstream.

 Keeping Warm Under a White Blanket